Pulp Fiction: Legacy and influence

 Several scenes and images from the film achieved iconic status; in 2008, Entertainment Weekly declared, "You'd be hard-pressed, by now, to name a moment from Quentin Tarantino's film that isn't iconic."
 Jules and Vincent's "Royale with Cheese" dialogue became famous.
 It was referenced more than a decade and a half later in the Travolta vehicle From Paris with Love.
 The adrenalin shot to Mia Wallace's heart is on Premiere's list of "100 Greatest Movie Moments".
 The scene of Travolta and Thurman's characters dancing has been frequently homaged, most unambiguously in the 2005 film Be Cool, starring the same two actors.
 The image of Travolta and Jackson's characters standing side by side in suit and tie, pointing their guns, has also become widely familiar.
 In 2007, BBC News reported that "London transport workers have painted over an iconic mural by 'guerrilla artist' Banksy ...
 The image depicted a scene from Quentin Tarantino's Pulp Fiction, with Samuel L. Jackson and John Travolta clutching bananas instead of guns."
 Certain lines were adopted popularly as catchphrases, in particular Marsellus's threat, "I'm 'a get medieval on your ass."
 Jules's "Ezekiel" recitation was voted the fourth greatest movie speech of all time in a 2004 poll.
-One of the more notable homages to Jules "Biblical" quote was one Jackson himself played a part in, near the end of 2014's Captain America: The Winter Soldier, Jackson's character Col. Nick Fury, presumed dead, visits his own gravestone, on which, below Fury's name is inscribed "The path of the righteous man ..."
+One of the more notable homages to Jules's "Biblical" quote was one Jackson himself played a part in, near the end of 2014's Captain America: The Winter Soldier, Jackson's character Col. Nick Fury, presumed dead, visits his own gravestone, on which, below Fury's name is inscribed "The path of the righteous man ..."
 Ezekiel 25:17.
 In 2019, it was reported that Dominic Cummings, special political adviser to British Prime Minister Boris Johnson, quoted Jules by telling Conservative MPs to "be cool like Fonzies" as political pressure built to request an extension to the date of the UK's withdrawal from the European Union.